 How to save money if you can't do a no spend day or week

-While I limit my shopping, I always use Ebates first when I start shopping.
-Then all of your earnings are deposited into your PayPal account.
+Each quarter, they deposit all of your cash back earnings into your PayPal account.
 Yippee for free money!

 If you are new to Ebates, claim your $10 now (either in the form of a $10 GC to places like Target or $10 off a $25 purchase!)